chen-siyuan/traffic-congestion/README.md

 - Daniel Chen (programmer & team captain)
 - William Wu
-  -Programming the Path finding and Obstacle type classes.
+  - Programming the Path finding and Obstacle type classes.
-  -Creating the graphics and textures for the objects.
+  - Creating the graphics and textures for the objects.
 - Drew Kirk
-  -Programing the road class and lane detection classes.
+  - Programing the road class and lane detection classes.
 - Sam Monaghan

 ## Style guide